 The Lifesaving Society accepts applications on or before the deadline dates below.

 Please note there will only be one application deadline for the 2023/24 school year.

 To access an online application, send full details including name, contact email, address of the school, school board, or pool that would like to apply to Lori Groves (see contact information at the end of this page).

 When is grant money paid?

-The Lifesaving Society releases grant funds only after completion of the Swim to Survive Program and once the Society has received the required final reports:
+The Lifesaving Society releases grant funds only after completion of the Swim to Survive Program and once the required information has been completed in the application:

-Approved grants will be revoked if the Grant Reimbursement Report and Activity Report are not received by the Lifesaving Society within 24 months of School Program completion.
+Approved grants will be revoked if the Grant Reimbursement Report and Results are not received by the Lifesaving Society within the timeline specified in the approval notification letter.